calvincchan/mod_onesignal/README.md

 =========

 mod_opensignal sends an API request to OpenSignal to send a push notification when a message is sent to an offline user.
+This code is based on the mod_zeropush (https://github.com/ZeroPush/mod_zeropush) extension.
+ZeroPush is outdated, so OpenSignal is a good alternative to send push notifications for free.

 The notification contains the following URI-encoded payload: